sanger/crawler/README.md

     $ python run_migration.py update_mlwh_with_legacy_samples 200115_1200 200116_1600

 Where the time format is YYMMDD_HHmm.
-Both start and end timestamps nust be present.
+Both start and end timestamps must be present.

 The process should not duplicate rows that are already present in MLWH, so you can be generous with your timestamp range.